phasecurve/kept/readme.md

  - Exposes GET /healthz.

- - eturns status 200 and body ok.
+ - Returns status 200 and body healthy.

  - Runs on :${KEPT_PORT} (defaults to 8080).